 How Emotional Availability Shapes Development

 Adolescents who feel emotionally seen develop stronger self-efficacy.
-So naturally, they are more willing to take healthy risks, such as trying new activities or speaking up in class, because they know they have a supportive base.
+Plus, they are more willing to take healthy risks, such as trying new activities or speaking up in class, because they know they have a supportive base.
 Emotional availability also strengthens attachment security, which predicts better mental health outcomes and more empathetic peer relationships.

 Shared Routines: The Architecture of Predictability